confluentinc/cp-demo/docs/index.rst

        COUNT    | BIGINT
       --------------------------------------

-5. View the existing KSQL queries, which are continuously running, and explain one of those queries called ``CSAS_WIKIPEDIABOT``.
+5. From Control Center's KSQL UI, click on ``QUERIES`` to view the existing KSQL queries, which are continuously running, and explain one of those queries called ``CSAS_WIKIPEDIABOT``.

    .. sourcecode:: bash